Are you wondering if learning several different swimming strokes makes sense? Or if sticking to your favorite swim stroke is enough?

 For example, you may be a beginner triathlete being able to swim breaststroke.
 But you’d like to be able to swim much faster for an upcoming event next summer, and need to learn the front crawl.

 The Benefits Of Swimming Several Strokes

 Well, I think that besides a more significant time investment, there are only benefits to know several different swimming strokes.

-- Your swimming fun is increased because your workouts are more varied when you can choose from several swim strokes.
+Variety: Your swimming fun is increased because your workouts are more varied when you can choose from several swim strokes.